Laurel, Montana: Economy

+The Billings Bench Water Association Canal, used for irrigation, starts in Laurel.

 Government

 The City of Laurel operates under a Mayor – Alderman form of government.
-Full executive authority is vested in the Mayor, who is elected at-large for a four-year term.
-The Mayor presides over the meetings of the City Council and appoints and charges regular and special committees of the City Council.
-The Mayor is eligible to vote only in cases of a tie, but he may be heard at all times.
-He may veto all City Council actions, including line items within a budget resolution, and his veto may be overridden by two-thirds of the whole membership of the City Council.
+Full executive authority is vested in the mayor, who is elected at-large for a four-year term.
+The mayor presides over the meetings of the city council and appoints and charges regular and special committees of the city council.
+The mayor is eligible to vote only in cases of a tie, but he may be heard at all times.
+He may veto all city council actions, including line items within a budget resolution, and his veto may be overridden by two-thirds of the whole membership of the city council.

 In November 2007, the citizens of Laurel approved a city charter with self-governing powers.
 This allows for the position of Chief Administrative Officer to supervise the city's operations.

-Legislative authority is vested in the City Council, which is composed of eight aldermen or women elected to four-year terms by the residents of the Ward within which the respective alderman/woman resides.
-The City Council has management and control of the city's finances and property.
-The City Council has the power to adopt ordinances and regulations consistent with state and federal law for the good government, preservation of good order, benefit of trade and commerce, protection of the quality of life within the city, and, as necessary, to carry out the purposes of the government of the City of Laurel.
+Legislative authority is vested in the city council, which is composed of eight aldermen or women elected to four-year terms by the residents of the Ward within which the respective alderman/woman resides.
+The city council has management and control of the city's finances and property.
+The city council has the power to adopt ordinances and regulations consistent with state and federal law for the good government, preservation of good order, benefit of trade and commerce, protection of the quality of life within the city, and, as necessary, to carry out the purposes of the government of the City of Laurel.

-As of 2016, Mark Mace holds the seat of Mayor of Laurel.
+As of 2022, David Waggoner serves as the Mayor of Laurel.

+Arts and culture

+Laurel is home to the Yellowstone National Cemetery, a United States national cemetery.

+In addition to firefighting and rescue, the fire department is known for its world-class Fourth of July fireworks, rated as one of the top 10 events in the Northwest.
+They also have a fireworks show after the Christmas parade.

+Laurel's 18-hole golf course first opened in 1968 and welcomed a new clubhouse in 2023.
+There is a frisbee golf course, horseshoe pits at 2 parks, and a basketball court at Kiwanis Park.
+A non-profit group has been raising funds to build a large recreation complex.
+The completed complex will include a community center, gymnasium, competition style pool, and skate park.